 Apart from subbing in chickpeas for kidney beans, I also quite severely simplified the recipe.
 The original recipe called for all sorts of things from peanut butter to sesame seeds to cloves, cinnamon and even brown sugar.
 Well quite frankly on a busy school evening I just don’t have time to faff round with NINETEEN different ingredients!!
 So I cut that down quite a bit, as well as simplifying the method, but most definitely not compromising on flavour.
 Not sure if I mentioned earlier 😉 but this tastes awesome!!

 In fact the only thing I would change if I made this recipe again is that I would make about 3 times the quantity.
-This is just the sort of thing that would be AMAZING reheated the next day.
+This is just the sort of thing that would be AMAZING reheated the next day… and is perfect for stashing away in the freezer to be a healthy ‘ready-meal’ for those super busy days.

 Oh and just when you thought this dish couldn’t get any better, it just happens to be vegetarian, vegan, gluten free and dairy free.
 It’s absolutely jam packed with healthy ingredients and it contains chocolate.
 What more could you want?